pitmonticone/uniformal.github.io/doc/archives/building.md

 ### Defining Build Targets

 The collection of build targets is maintained by the [extension manager](../api/extensions/).
 New build targets are defined by implementing the [`archives.BuildTarget`](apidoc://info.kwarc.mmt.api.archives.BuildTarget) class.
-Build target modfiers and change management are supported for automatically for every build target.
+Build target modifiers and change management are supported for automatically for every build target.

 ### Build Target Modifiers